Open Source / Apache 2.0

 Three steps to secure communication.

 No phone number.
 No email.
-No accounts.
-Just cryptographic identity.
+No account.
+Your device is your identity.

 1